A stochastic analysis of greedy routing in a spatially dependent sensor network: Introduction

 \section{Introduction}

 Advancements in networking technologies are leading to sensor networks being a feasible and common technology.
+Sensor networks consist of electronic sensing devices known as \emph{sensor nodes}.
+The nodes are deployed over a region known as a sensor field to gather environmental information.
+Each node has the ability to collect and process environmental data within its sensing range, and to communicate with other nodes within its transmission range.
+The collected data is ultimately relayed, often via surrounding nodes, to a main station known as a \emph{sink}.
+The applications of sensor networks are valuable and diverse, and they include security and traffic surveillance, environmental and animal monitoring, natural disaster warning and analysis, and building and structure assessment \cite{AKYILDIZ:2002,CHONG:2003,TUBAISHAT:2003}.

-However, a significant issue for sensor networks is developing routing methods that can handle the dynamic topologies of sensor networks.
+A significant issue for sensor networks is developing routing methods that can handle their dynamic topologies.
 A common approach in sensor networks and ad hoc networks in general is geometric or position-based routing \cite{MAUVE:2001,STOJ:2002}.
-The operation of these algorithms is based on the assumption that each node knows its geographical location in relation to the main communication station, known as a \emph{sink}, and the location of neighbouring nodes within its transmission radius.
+The operation of these algorithms is based on the assumption that each node knows its geographical location in relation to the sink, and the location of neighbouring nodes within its transmission radius.
 Geometric routing is often considered attractive because of its localized nature and scalability.
-A natural geometric routing approach is for the source node to forward a data message to the node that is geographically the closest to the sink, and repeat this step until the message finally reaches the target sink.
+We refer to the node from where a data message originates as the \emph{source} node.
+A natural geometric routing approach is for this source node to forward a message to the node that is within the source node's transmission range and geographically the closest to the sink, and to repeat this step until the message finally reaches the target sink.
 This approach serves as a \emph{greedy} routing method in itself or forms the basis for more intelligent routing methods in wireless ad hoc networks \cite{STOJ:1999,KUHN:2003,KARP:2000,ZORZI1:2003}.

 Sensor nodes are often randomly scattered over the sensor field.
 To conserve power-consumption, a subset of sensor nodes may randomly fall into a low energy-consuming \emph{sleep} state, in which they cannot relay messages.
 The inherent randomness in sensor networks motivates the need for a suitable stochastic model to determine the ability of a routing scheme to successfully deliver data.
 In recent years, stochastic models and methods are being increasingly employed in analyzing communication networks.
 In particular, there is a special issue \cite{HABDF:2009} on stochastic geometry and related fields applied to communication networks, as well as a two-volume monograph by Baccelli and Blaszczyszyn \cite{BB1:2009,BB2:2009}.